sabinabialic/ai-iac-security-auditor/README.md

 - **LLM:** CodeLlama, available via Hugging Face.
 - **Interface:** A CLI tool that can be integrated directly into a CI/CD pipeline.

+## Who Benefits?
+Developers get instant, actionable feedback on their Terraform code directly in their workflow, allowing them to learn and fix security issues on the spot without waiting for a manual review.

+DevOps & Security teams can enforce security standards automatically across all projects, reducing the risk of human error and ensuring a consistent security baseline for all cloud infrastructure.

+## How It's Used
+### As a Local Developer Tool
+A developer runs your CLI assistant on their machine against a .tf file.
+The tool immediately provides a report detailing any security issues, explaining the risks, and providing corrected code snippets.

+### As an Automated CI/CD Guardrail
+The tool is integrated into a CI/CD pipeline (e.g., as a GitHub Action).
+When a developer submits a pull request with Terraform changes, the action runs automatically.
+If vulnerabilities are found, it can fail the build or post a comment on the PR, preventing insecure code from being merged.

 ## Development
 1. Create and activate a virtual environment:
   ```